Emily Lazar: Career

-In 2012, Emily Lazar was the first female mastering engineer to receive a Grammy Nomination for Album of the year for Foo Fighters’ Wasting Light.

-In 2014, She was also the first female mastering engineer nominated for Record of the Year for Sia's hit "Chandelier” in 2014.”
+Lazar has worked on over 3,000 albums.
+In 2012, she was the first female mastering engineer to receive a Grammy Nomination for Album of the year for Foo Fighters’ Wasting Light.
+In 2014, she was the first female mastering engineer nominated for Record of the Year for Sia's hit "Chandelier” in 2014.”

 In 2019, Lazar became the first female mastering engineer to win the Best Engineered Album (Non-Classical) Grammy, which she won for her work on Beck's Colors.

-In 2021, Emily became the first mastering engineer to land 3 Grammy nods for Album of the Year.
-Leading up to the Grammy Awards, Chris Martin from Coldplay admitted that their latest album could have sounded terrible if it wasn't for one person — mastering engineer Emily Lazar.
+In 2021, Lazar became the first mastering engineer to land three Grammy nominations for Album of the Year.
+Leading up to the Grammy Awards, Chris Martin from Coldplay said that their latest album could have sounded terrible if it had not been for Lazar's mastering.

 The Lodge

 Lazar's studio, The Lodge, is an audio mastering facility, opened in 1997 in Greenwich Village in downtown Manhattan.
 In 2023, The Lodge relocated to Stamford, Connecticut, with newly built state of the art recording, immersive mixing & mastering studios.